andredsferreira/andre-kb/docs/cloud-native/cloud-native-working-with-data.md

 (HDFS), Databricks Lakehouse.

 *Data Warehouse*: A central repository that stores massive amounts of organized and structured data.
-That is, it stores information ready for analysis.
+That is, it stores information that went through analysis.
 Usually the targets of BI data.
 Examples: Amazon Redshift, Snowflake, GoogleBiQuery.

 ### Microservices and Data